api2cart/javascript-sdk/docs/ProductApi.md

 let opts = {
   'start': 0, // Number | This parameter sets the number from which you want to get entities 'count': 20, // Number | This parameter sets the entity amount that has to be retrieved.
-Max allowed count=250 'params': "id,model,price,images", // String | Set this parameter in order to choose which entity fields you want to retrieve
+Max allowed count=250 'productId': "10", // String | Retrieves products' variants specified by product id 'categoryId': "6", // String | Retrieves products’ variants specified by category id 'storeId': "1", // String | Retrieves variants specified by store id 'createdFrom': "2010-07-29 13:45:52", // String | Retrieve entities from their creation date 'createdTo': "2100-08-29 13:45:52", // String | Retrieve entities to their creation date 'modifiedFrom': "2010-07-29 13:45:52", // String | Retrieve entities from their modification date 'modifiedTo': "2100-08-29 13:45:52", // String | Retrieve entities to their modification date 'params': "id,model,price,images", // String | Set this parameter in order to choose which entity fields you want to retrieve
-  'exclude': "false", // String | Set this parameter in order to choose which entity fields you want to ignore.
+  'exclude': "false" // String | Set this parameter in order to choose which entity fields you want to ignore.
 Works only if parameter `params` equal force_all
-  'createdFrom': "2010-07-29 13:45:52", // String | Retrieve entities from their creation date
-  'createdTo': "2100-08-29 13:45:52", // String | Retrieve entities to their creation date
-  'modifiedFrom': "2010-07-29 13:45:52", // String | Retrieve entities from their modification date
-  'modifiedTo': "2100-08-29 13:45:52", // String | Retrieve entities to their modification date
-  'categoryId': "6", // String | Retrieves products’ variants specified by category id 'productId': "10", // String | Retrieves products' variants specified by product id 'storeId': "1" // String | Retrieves variants specified by store id };
+};
 apiInstance.productVariantList(opts, (error, data, response) => {
   if (error) {